 Plan formularies and tier placement

-Even with MFPs in effect, Georgia beneficiaries must confirm their plan covers the negotiated drug and at what tier.
-The $2,000 OOP cap and MFP discounts only apply to drugs on the plan formulary.
-A drug not on the plan formulary is not covered (unless a coverage exception is granted under Section 1860D-4(g)).
+Even with MFPs in effect, Georgia beneficiaries must confirm that their plan covers the negotiated drug and at what tier.
+The $2,100 out-of-pocket cap and MFP discounts apply only to drugs on the plan formulary.
+A drug not on the plan formulary is not covered unless a coverage exception is granted under Section 1860D-4(g).

 For Georgia beneficiaries comparing plans during the October 15 to December 7 Annual Enrollment Period: